Applies to: Catalog API

 Nutritional evaluation | n/a |

-However, every catalog item must have at least one variation so this doesn't work.
+However, every catalog item must have at least one variation, so this approach doesn't work.
 One solution is to group "Fitness evaluation" and "Nutritional evaluation" under a common offering (Health evaluation) with two variations: one for fitness level and one for nutrition.
-Examples are shown in the following table.
+In this case, we created a generalized evaluation "Health evaluation" item and made the specific kinds of health evaluations into variations.
+This allows us to define unique values for variation descriptions, prices, booking options, and more.

 Product | Variation |